Terry Smith (art historian): Specialisations and publications

-Smith's current work explores the relationships between contemporary art and its wider settings, within a world picture that he believes is characterised above all by its contemporaneity.
-His findings are being presented in a series of books.
-These include The Architecture of Aftermath (University of Chicago Press, 2006); Antinomies of Art and Culture: Modernity, postmodernity and contemporaneity (edited with Nancy Condee and Okwui Enwezor, and published by Duke University Press, 2008); and What is Contemporary Art?
-(University of Chicago Press, 2009).
-He is working on Contemporary Art of the World: Late Modern to Now (Laurence King and Pearson/Prentice-Hall, 2011).
+His work has explored the relationships between contemporary art and its wider settings.
+His findings are presented in a series of books, including The Architecture of Aftermath (2006); Antinomies of Art and Culture: Modernity, postmodernity and contemporaneity (edited with Nancy Condee and Okwui Enwezor, 2008); and What is Contemporary Art?
+(2009).
+He has also written two books on curating contemporary art.